LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Benchmarking Results

 \textbf{Thinking models perform significantly better than non-thinking models.} Models lacking extended thinking capabilities perform notably worse in our benchmark.
 GPT-4.1, the highest-performing non-thinking model evaluated, achieves results comparable only to Qwen3-14B.

-Apart from GPT-4.1 and Deepseek-V3, all other non-thinking models fail to exceed a $10\%$ pass rate, underscoring the critical importance of extended thinking in addressing complex competitive coding tasks.
-Extending this analysis, we investigate inference-time scaling techniques and find that both parallel ~\citep{chen2021codex,jain2024livecodebenchholisticcontaminationfree} and sequential ~\citep{deepseek-r1, DBLP:journals/corr/abs-2408-03314,DBLP:journals/corr/abs-2502-14382} scaling methods significantly enhance coding capabilities.
+Apart from GPT-4.1 and DeepSeek-V3, all other non-thinking models fail to exceed a $10\%$ pass rate, underscoring the critical importance of extended thinking in addressing complex competitive coding tasks.
+Extending this analysis, we investigate inference-time scaling techniques and find that both parallel ~\citep{chen2021codex,jain2024livecodebenchholisticcontaminationfree} and sequential ~\citep{DBLP:journals/corr/abs-2408-03314,deepseek-r1, DBLP:journals/corr/abs-2502-14382} scaling methods significantly enhance coding capabilities.
 In Figure~\ref{fig:plot1}, parallel scaling identifies maximum coding capacity but shows diminishing returns beyond a few attempts.
-While sequential scaling, by increasing the reasoning budget, allows smaller models to approach larger-model performance in Figure~\ref{fig:plot2}, reinforcing our earlier observation on the importance of extended thinking capabilities.
+By increasing the reasoning budget, sequential scaling allows smaller models to approach larger-model performance in Figure~\ref{fig:plot2}, reinforcing our earlier observation about the importance of extended thinking capabilities.
 For detailed analyses, see Appendix~\ref{appx:inference_time_scaling}.

 \textbf{Comprehensive evaluation metrics provide deeper insights into model capabilities.} Relying solely on pass rate can obscure key aspects of model performance.
-For example, GPT-OSS-120B achieves a higher pass rate ($47.78\%$) compared to Gemini-2.5-Pro ($44.46\%$); however, Gemini-2.5-Pro consistently surpasses GPT-OSS-120B in both human percentile ranking and ELO rating, indicating stronger overall competitive coding proficiency.
-We recommend that practitioners and researchers adopt a multifaceted evaluation approach: use Gold and Medals to gauge contest-level success, Human Percentile to contextualize model performance relative to humans, ELO to assess coding skill within the broader competitive coding community, and Pass Rate to evaluate core problem-solving capability.
+For example, GPT-OSS-120B achieves a higher pass rate ($47.78\%$) compared to Gemini-2.5-Pro ($44.46\%$); however, Gemini-2.5-Pro consistently surpasses GPT-OSS-120B in both human percentile ranking and Elo rating, indicating stronger overall competitive coding proficiency.
+We recommend that practitioners and researchers adopt a multifaceted evaluation approach: use Gold and Medals to gauge contest-level success, Human Percentile to contextualize model performance relative to humans, Elo to assess coding skill within the broader competitive coding community, and Pass Rate to evaluate core problem-solving capability.
 Utilizing these metrics collectively ensures a balanced and comprehensive understanding of model strengths and limitations.

 \textbf{Later subtasks are more challenging.} We investigate how model performance is affected by the sequential position of subtasks within problems.
 Specifically, we segment all subtasks into five equal bins based on their relative positions and observe a consistent decline in model performance for subtasks appearing later in the sequence, as illustrated in Figure~\ref{fig:subtask_split}.
 This result is intuitive, as earlier subtasks typically impose stronger constraints on input variables, making them easier and prerequisites for subsequent subtasks.
 In contrast, later subtasks usually lack explicit constraints, requiring more generalized and optimized solutions.